andrewtavis/kwx/README.md

 - The user inputs a desired number of keywords
 - The user inputs a number of topics to use, or this is determined by optimizing topic coherence and overlap across a potential topic numbers
+- The texts are fully cleaned and tokenized
 - Topics are derived for the text corpus
 - The prevalence of topics in the text corpus is found
   - For example: topic 1 is 25% coherent to the texts, topic 2 45%, and topic 3 30%